ldipotetjob/restfulinplay/README.md

 * Implementing logging in all activities.
 * Error hanldling of request/response.

-**Every package in the source code have a file(package.txt) that explain the core of the specific package.**
+**Each package in the source code has a file (package.txt) that explains the fundamentals of that specific package.**

 Enjoy :+1: